DarkVypr/VyprBot/README.md

 # How can I remove the bot from my chat?

-If you would like this bot to be removed from your chat, use the "vp part" command in your channel's chat.
+If you would like this bot to be removed from your chat, use the "vb part" command in your channel's chat.